davidt4444/tinygrad-container/README.md

 To run the image from the compose file, run: docker compose up
+To force a rebuild run:
+docker-compose up --force-recreate

 The following command was run with Kompose to generate the yaml files from the docker compose file: kompose convert